michael2012z/BitBible/markdown/Etheridge/files/1Tim.md

 11. Let the wife in quietude learn with all submission:

-12. for unto the wife to teachLamlophu, to dogmatize.
-I permit not, neither to be authoritativeOr, daring. over the husband, but to be in quietude.
+12. for unto the wife to teach

 13. For Adam was formed first, then Hava;